 Ratings measure the households and individuals watching particular shows and networks.
 Ratings are gathered several ways.
 For the 56 largest markets, Nielson uses a People Meter.
 It is a small electronic device that captures exactly what people are watching throughout the day.
 In smaller television markets they send paper diaries and people record what they are watching.
 The higher the ratings, the more people are watching the program.
 The ratings give advertisers a fairly accurate idea of the audience their advertising is reaching.

 Television advertisers can target their customers based on specific demographics.
 Demographic categories include sex, age, income and education.
 The basic television demographic categories are Adults 18-34, Adults 18-49, Adults 25-54 and Adults 35-64.
 This information is gathered along with the ratings, allowing an advertiser to match a product’s demographic with the network’s or show’s demographic.
+Marketing through programmatic media means one can encompass various segments across demographics including age, social standing to a particular geography in different areas of the country.

 Demographics and ratings allow you to target your specific customer.
 If you are selling perfume, and your customers are women in their 20s, you want to advertise in programs highly rated with Women 18-34.
 You can also narrow the demographic even further, targeting Women 20-29 or even Women 21-25.
 All broadcast TV stations subscribe to Nielson.
 They receive computer programs and updates from Nielson enabling them to help you target your specific customer.